 - The questionnaire was designed by AC Nielson in conjunction with Christchurch City Council and piloted (pre-tested) prior to commencement of interviewing.
-This was done to ensure that problems with the intended survey questions were rectified prior to conducting the main survey study, to maximise the reliability and validity of the resulting survey data. - The interviewers were thoroughly briefed prior to commencement of the survey, the briefing covered the following areas:
+This was done to ensure that problems with the intended survey questions were rectified prior to conducting the main survey study, to maximise the reliability and validity of the resulting survey data.
+Subsequent refinements by Opinions Market Research in consultation with Christchurch City Council have further improved the quality of the questioning. - The interviewers were thoroughly briefed prior to commencement of the survey, the briefing covered the following areas:

-Background to the research;

-Sampling methodology and application;

-Questionnaire administration and completion;

-Project quality control requirements; and

-Interviewer time schedule requirements.
+Background to the research; Sampling methodology and application; Questionnaire administration and completion; Project quality control requirements; and Interviewer time schedule requirements.

-To ensure the sample was not over-represented by people who tended to stay at home, interviewing was conducted on weekday evenings and at the weekend.
+• To ensure the sample was not over-represented by people who tended to stay at home, interviewing was conducted on weekday evenings and at the weekend.

 - To reduce non-response bias, at least three call back attempts (i.e. a minimum of four call attempts) were made to each selected household prior to replacement.
 These call backs were made at different times of the day and on different days of the week.
-In households where the eligible respondent refused or was unavailable, the household was replaced. - A ten percent audit of each interviewer's work was undertaken by the Research Supervisors to ensure the work was undertaken in accordance with instructions and achieved desired quality standards. - A ten percent audit of the questionnaires entered was undertaken for accuracy.
+In households where the eligible respondent refused or was unavailable, the household was replaced. - A ten percent audit of each interviewer's work was undertaken by the Research Supervisors to ensure the work was completed in accordance with instructions and achieved desired quality standards. - A ten percent audit of the questionnaires entered was undertaken for data entry accuracy.
 As a quality control process, data cleaning was completed prior to any audit or production of data tables.
 The total number of data items checked in the audit was 9 086 (118 data items by 77 questionnaires).
-There were two data entry errors found during the March 2008 audit, resulting in an error rate of 0.02%. - The analysis in the report was peer reviewed and all figures checked for accuracy.
+The error rate in the March 2009 audit was 0.0002%. - The analysis in the report was peer reviewed and all figures checked for accuracy.